Commercial Fenestration Testing of Windows and Doors

-In the world of commercial fenestration testing, window water testing usually hovers around the Fenestration based AAMA and ASTM testing procedures.
-With this in mind, there are two different types of testing; performance and quality assurances tests.
-When it comes to the industry standard, there are only the AAMA and ASTM water testing standards.
+In the world of commercial fenestration testing which includes windows, doors, and walls, water penetration resistance testing usually hovers around the Fenestration based AAMA and ASTM testing procedures.
+With this in mind, there are two different types of testing; forensic water leak testing and performance based quality control tests.
+When it comes to the industry standard, the two primary governing bodies are AAMA (now FGIA) and ASTM (ASTM International) water testing standards that the industry recognizes.

 As a glazing company in search of a water testing agency, there are a few things you need to consider.

-- Try to use only licensed, insured and bonded water intrusion testing agencies
+- Try to use only a qualified and insured testing firm that specializes in water intrusion testing

 - Make sure that your choice in a testing agency is based on their experience with the testing procedures

 Fenestration testing as a whole is very complex and time-consuming.
-What’s important to understand is that not every testing agency are the same, do the same, know the same.
-Working with a testing agency who understands the window water testing standards is not just important, it’s imperative.
+What’s important to understand is that not every testing agency is the same, does the same and/or even knows the same.
+Working with a testing agency who understands the window water testing standards is not just important, it’s imperative for you to successfully get through these tests.

-Never take chances on sub-contractors who don’t fully understand the water and air testing standards.
-Use only contractors familiar with both the AAMA and ASTM testing standards as written.
-Furthermore, we have knowledgeable staff who can apply these standardized testing measures.
+Never take a chance on a test consultant agency who doesn’t fully understand the water infiltration and air leakage testing standards.
+Use only consultants who are familiar with both the AAMA and ASTM testing standards as written.
+Furthermore, we have knowledgeable staff who can apply these standardized testing measures in a timely manner.

 AAMA and ASTM Window Water Testing Agency